sgmnt/OSCSocket/Readme.md

 #About

-Use OSC protocol in your AIR Application.
+Be able to use OSC protocol in your AIR Application.

 OSC message **receive**, **send**, and use **#Bundle** available.